Skip to content

 with Dr. Rahul Jandial, MD, Ph.D.

-In this powerful conversation, Dr. Rahul Jandial, MD, Ph.D. - a world-renowned cancer surgeon and neuroscientist - shares the #1 regret he’s heard from more than 15,000 patients at the end of their lives.
+In this powerful conversation Mel is sitting down with Dr. Rahul Jandial, MD, PhD - a world-renowned cancer neurosurgeon and neuroscientist - who has treated and operated on more than 15,000 stage 4 cancer patients at the end of their lives.

-He is going to share why so many of us wait too long to start living the life we truly want, and how to shift that starting now.
+You’ll also learn why so many of us wait until it’s almost too late to start living the life we want… and how to change that - starting today.

 Listen on: